DONK-NFT/DONK/README.md

 ### ֍ ***Features***

 The coin's logo has taken on many different forms, but its foundation, remains resilient.
 In which ever variety you come across, the DONK token features Dexter in all his spaced-out glory.
 The difference in appearance and mood swings Dexter has experienced on his journey down the mysterious cave, satirically dubbed "K-HODL", are represented on each token design.
 A reminder to K-HODLers, to embrace the fun and unexpected turns in life, but also beware of the many dangers and scams that lurk around every corner in the cryptoverse.
 So, don't be a FOMO.
 The first 1000 holders of the DONK token will be granted VIP access to the NFT series upon its release, and will receive a the rarest NFT of the DONK series, a digital representation of the DONK token created in our flagship digital underground studio, aptly named, the Keta Mines.
-At their core, each of these 1000 original NFTs carry the spirit of Dexter's emotional roller coaster, during his adventures in the K-HODL and his farm, Ketameme Green along with his radical adventures within it, along with his blend of curiosity, wit, whimsy, and a touch of chaos, with an occasional side of melancholy.
+At their core, each of these 1000 original NFTs carry the spirit of Dexter's emotional roller coaster, during his adventures in the K-HODL and his farm, Ketameme Green, along with his blend of curiosity, wit, whimsy, and a touch of chaos, with an occasional side of melancholy.

 ### ֍ ***Spaced-Out Farm Animals (SOFA) NFT Collection***